EvilPerfectionist/EvilPerfectionist.github.io/source/_posts/ColorSpaces.md

 ```cpp
 sprintf_s(filename,"images/rub%02d.jpg",image_number%nImages);
 ```
 The function sprintf_s is similar to the function sprintf.
 You can learn the parameters of this function from [<font color=cyan>this website.</font>](http://www.cplusplus.com/reference/cstdio/sprintf/).
 I also have an example from another post. [<font color=cyan>You have better understand it from this example.</font>](https://evilperfectionist.github.io/Note%20of%20CPlusPlus%20I/)<font color=Violet>%02d is derived from %d which you must be familiar with.
 So the value of %02d is replaced by the value of the third parameter(image_number%nImages).
 You may be confused about the % in the third parameter, but actually the % is the Modulus Operator.
-It returns the the remainder of an integer division.
+It returns the remainder of an integer division.
 For example, 1%10 = 1, 3%10 =3, 5%2 = 1. </font>

 <Strong><font color=tomato>Show the image</font></strong>